 At Echo Point, an escarpment and a lookout in Jamison Valley, you get an incredible vantage point to view the storied Three Sisters.
 Standing proudly on the sandstone bedrock of the Blue Mountains, this rock formation is one of the iconic landmarks of New South Wales.

-Covering over 11,000 square kilometers of land, the Blue Mountains is a Cordillera region in New South Wales.
-It is located 50 kilometers west of the metropolitan city of Sydney.
+Covering over 11,000 square kilometres of land, the Blue Mountains is a Cordillera region in New South Wales.
+It is located 50 kilometres west of the metropolitan city of Sydney.
 The region is one of the favourite Sydney tours destinations both by locals and international visitors.

 The Blue Mountains area consists of mountain ranges, plateaus, and rocky peaks founded on the sandstone bedrock of Sydney Basin.
 The highest unnamed peak stands 1,189 metres high and the lowest is Mount Irvine at 850 metres.